applesea2/StockMarketApp/README.md

 > 2. Navigate to the project directory.

 ### Configuration

-Explain any necessary configuration steps, such as setting up API keys or environment variables.

-> Example:
->
 > 1. **API Key:** This application requires an API key from [AlphaVantage](https://www.alphavantage.co/).
-You can sign up for a free or paid plan on their website: https://www.alphavantage.co/.
+You can sign up for a free or paid plan on their website: https://www.alphavantage.co/
->
-> 2. **`appsettings.json`:** Locate the `appsettings.json` file in the `Client` project.
->
-> 3. **Add your API key:** Create or edit the secrets.json generated from .NET Secrets manager and add your API key as follows:
+> 2. **Add your API key:** Create or edit the secrets.json generated from .NET Secrets manager and add your API key as follows:
 >
 >    ```json
 >    {